pivovarit/parallel-collectors/README.md

 None - the library is implemented using core Java libraries.

+### Limitations

+Upstream `Stream` is always evaluated as a whole, even if the following operation is short-circuiting.
+This means that none of these should be used for working with infinite streams.

+This limitation is imposed by the design of the `Collector` API.

 ### Good Practices

 - Consider providing reasonable timeouts for `CompletableFuture`s in order to not block for unreasonably long in case when something bad happens [(how-to)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/CompletableFuture.html#orTimeout(long,java.util.concurrent.TimeUnit))